MakeItZone/makeitzone.github.io-source/content/pages/classes.md

 <p>Easily and inexpensively repeatable in your own home.</p>
 </div>
 <p class="lead">We strive to bring you fun, approachable, and <em>take-home-able</em> small group experiences!</p>
 <p>Many students are a little fearful of building with technology.
 To help them a plethora of wonderful learning tools have been created.
 For example, Lego&reg; MindStorms&reg;.
-However they are often expensive, and not something that people are willing to immediately invest in.
-Instead of using tools, we use our experience and knowledge to quickly build students confidence and competence beyond their initial trepidation.
-So that they can use less expensive items such as <a href="https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard">solder-less breadboards</a>, <a href="https://www.arduino.cc">Arduino</a> and <a href="https://www.raspberrypi.org">Raspberry Pi</a>.
+But they can be expensive.
+We start with these familiar tools and use our experience and knowledge to quickly build students' confidence and competence to the point where they no longer need them.
+Students quickly develop the skills needed to use less expensive items such as <a href="https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard">solder-less breadboards</a>, <a href="https://www.arduino.cc">Arduino</a> and <a href="https://www.raspberrypi.org">Raspberry Pi</a>.
 These items are so inexpensive that students can have their own set at home and practice what they have learned.
 And practice is a key part of learning any new skill.</p>
-<p>We endeavor to ensure that everything we use in our classes can be easily sourced at reasonable prices, or is available locally as an inexpensive service.</p>
+<p>We endeavor to create classes that encourage students to go beyond these pre-packaged systems and create their own inventions.</p>
+<p><a href="#adult_classes">Jump to adult classes.</a></p>
 </div>

 <div id="childrens_classes">